-We cannot assure you that the FDA or other regulatory agencies will approve any products developed by us, including oxymorphone ER, oxymorphone IR or DepoMorphineTM, on a timely basis, if at all, or, if granted, that approval will not entail limiting the indicated uses for which we may market the product, which could limit the potential market for any of these products.
-In particular, in March 2004 the FDA requested additional time to review the oxymorphone ER clinical trials and we do not know what the outcome of this additional review will be.
-We believe we will receive a response in the second quarter of 2004.
-In addition, in March 2004, the FDA indicated that more safety and efficacy information from patients receiving repeated doses of oxymorphone IR will be required.
+We cannot assure you that the FDA or other regulatory agencies will approve any products developed by us, including oxymorphone ER or oxymorphone IR, on a timely basis, if at all, or, if granted, that approval will not entail limiting the indicated uses for which we may market the product, which could limit the potential market for any of these products.
+In particular, on May 6, 2004, we announced that we will initiate a new clinical trial for oxymorphone ER to provide additional safety and efficacy data in response to meetings we had with the FDA in the first half of 2004.
+In addition, in March 2004, we announced that more safety and efficacy information from patients receiving repeated doses of oxymorphone IR will be required.
 We do not know what the FDA will require for final approval of oxymorphone ER and oxymorphone IR.

 There can be no assurance that the FDA will approve oxymorphone ER and oxymorphone IR or if the FDA will require significant additional testing which could result in a substantial delay in launching these products, if at all.
 Any delay of this nature in obtaining, or failure to obtain, these approvals would adversely affect the marketing of our products and our ability to generate product revenue.